Fortran: Obsolete variants

 Up to ten subroutines could be used in one program.

 FOR TRANSIT statements were limited to columns 7 through 56, only.
 Punched cards were used for input and output on the IBM 650.
 Three passes were required to translate source code to the "IT" language, then to compile the IT statements into SOAP assembly language, and finally to produce the object program, which could then be loaded into the machine to run the program (using punched cards for data input, and outputting results onto punched cards).

 Two versions existed for the 650s with a 2000 word memory drum: FOR TRANSIT I (S) and FOR TRANSIT II, the latter for machines equipped with indexing registers and automatic floating-point decimal (bi-quinary) arithmetic.
 Appendix A of the manual included wiring diagrams for the IBM 533 card reader/punch control panel.

 Fortran-based languages

-Prior to FORTRAN 77, a number of preprocessors were commonly used to provide a friendlier language, with the advantage that the preprocessed code could be compiled on any machine with a standard FORTRAN compiler.
+Prior to FORTRAN 77, many preprocessors were commonly used to provide a friendlier language, with the advantage that the preprocessed code could be compiled on any machine with a standard FORTRAN compiler.
 These preprocessors would typically support structured programming, variable names longer than six characters, additional data types, conditional compilation, and even macro capabilities.
 Popular preprocessors included EFL, FLECS, iftran, MORTRAN, SFtran, S-Fortran, Ratfor, and Ratfiv.
-Ratfor and Ratfiv, for example, implemented a C-like language, outputting preprocessed code in standard FORTRAN 66.
+EFL, Ratfor and Ratfiv, for example, implemented C-like languages, outputting preprocessed code in standard FORTRAN 66.
+The PFORT preprocessor was often used to verify that code conformed to a portable subset of the language.
 Despite advances in the Fortran language, preprocessors continue to be used for conditional compilation and macro substitution.

 One of the earliest versions of FORTRAN, introduced in the '60s, was popularly used in colleges and universities.
 Developed, supported, and distributed by the University of Waterloo, WATFOR was based largely on FORTRAN IV.
 A student using WATFOR could submit their batch FORTRAN job and, if there were no syntax errors, the program would move straight to execution.
 This simplification allowed students to concentrate on their program's syntax and semantics, or execution logic flow, rather than dealing with submission Job Control Language (JCL), the compile/link-edit/execution successive process(es), or other complexities of the mainframe/minicomputer environment.
 A down side to this simplified environment was that WATFOR was not a good choice for programmers needing the expanded abilities of their host processor(s), e.g., WATFOR typically had very limited access to I/O devices.
 WATFOR was succeeded by WATFIV and its later versions.